winitzki/scall/tutorial/programming_dhall.md

 ```

 These examples show how any type constructor `F` defined via products (records) and co-products (union types) gives rise to a Church encoding that can be rewritten purely via curried functions, without using any records or union types.

-We will call that the **curried form** of the Church encoding.
+This is what we call the **curried form** of the Church encoding.

+Another example of a curried form is the Church encoding of natural numbers.
+The non-curried form is `∀(r : Type) → (Optional r → r) → r`.
+The function type `Optional r → r` is equivalent to the pair of `r` and `r → r`.
+So, the curried form is `∀(r : Type) → r → (r → r) → r`.

-The curried form is often convenient for practical programming.
+The curried form is often convenient for practical programming with Church-encoded values.
 However, the form `∀(r : Type) → (F r → r) → r` is more suitable for studying and proving the general properties of Church encodings.

-Historical note: The curried form of the Church encoding is also known as the Boehm-Berarducci encoding.
+Historical note: The curried form of the Church encoding is also known as the **Boehm-Berarducci encoding**.
 See [this discussion by O. Kiselyov](https://okmij.org/ftp/tagless-final/course/Boehm-Berarducci.html) for more details.